TaitoUnited/taito-cli/README.md

 ## Usage

-Run `taito --help` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
-Write `taito ` and hit tab, and you'll get autocompletion for all commands that are currently enabled (TODO dynamic autocomplete instead of static).
-Write `taito COMMAND -h` to get help for all commands that match the given command name.
+Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
+Run `taito COMMAND -h` to search for a command; try for example `taito log -h` and `taito clean -h`.
+Write `taito ` and hit tab, and you'll get autocompletion for all commands (TODO autocomplete only currently enabled commands).

 *But is it fun to use?
 Oh, yes!
 Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.*